Kotlin/api-guidelines/docs/topics/api-guidelines-minimizing-mental-complexity.md

 For example, an operation might permit users to supply their own data structures, networking channels, timers, or lifecycle observers.
 However, introducing these customization options through additional function parameters can significantly increase the complexity of the API.

-Instead of adding more parameters for customization, it’s more effective to design an API where different behaviors can be composed together.
+Instead of adding more parameters for customization, it's more effective to design an API where different behaviors can be composed together.
-For example, in the coroutine Flows API both [buffering](https://kotlinlang.org/docs/flow.html#buffering) and [conflation](https://kotlinlang.org/docs/flow.html#conflation) are implemented as separate functions.
+For example, in the coroutine Flows API both [buffering](flow.md#buffering) and [conflation](flow.md#conflation) are implemented as separate functions.
 These can be chained together with more basic operations like [`filter`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/filter.html) and [`map`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/map.html), instead of each basic operation accepting parameters to control buffering and conflation.

 Another example involves the [Modifiers API in Jetpack Compose](https://developer.android.com/develop/ui/compose/modifiers).